When the road begins to rise, you can rely on a Shimano Alivio Revo 7-Speed Twist shifters and a Tourney derailleur to provide the right gear.

 This bike’s battery boasts a huge 30-50 miles range at speeds of up to 28mph pedal assistance and 20mph using the throttle.
 The motor and battery are conveniently locked and can be accessed with one of two keys included.
 In addition, the 700 series includes an integrated kickstand and LED lights on the front and rear to make it safe and convenient to ride.

-One of the best comfort bikes for seniors in its price range
+One of the best electric comfort bikes for seniors in its price range

-The upright geometry, mustache handlebars, plush spring saddle, and shock-absorbent Kenda Kwick Seven5 27.5 x 2.2″ tires provide an unbeatable ride experience.
+The upright geometry, comfort sweep handlebars, plush saddle, and shock-absorbent 2.4″ tires provide a that smooth and relaxed ride experience.

 Geometry, Step-through frame & Handlebars